-- Although agile workers don't necessarily have to work regular office hours, you must plan and agree a work programme with your manager to make sure that appropriate contact and appropriate cover is always in place. - You must make yourself available to others during reasonable working hours when your colleagues need you. - If you choose to work earlier or later during unsociable hours within the scope of our flexi time scheme, please be courteous and respectful to your colleagues.
-You must not expect your colleagues to respond during unsociable hours. - We know that working in this way can help you balance your home and work life.
-You must not use agile working as a way of masking illness or your need for emergency leave or dependents leave. - Your manager can still require you with fair notice to attend the office for certain occasions or routine work where this is necessary to meet our requirements.
+- Although agile workers don't necessarily have to work regular office hours, please plan and agree a work programme with your manager to make sure that appropriate contact and appropriate cover is always in place. - Please make yourself available to others during reasonable working hours when your colleagues need you. - If you choose to work earlier or later during unsociable hours within the scope of our flexi time scheme, please be courteous and respectful to your colleagues.
+You should not expect your colleagues to respond during unsociable hours. - We know that working in this way can help you balance your home and work life.
+You must not use agile working as a way of masking illness or your need for emergency leave or dependents leave. - Your manager can still require you by exception and with fair notice to attend an office for certain occasions.